 I’m all about making buckets of money, but one does want a hint of integrity and fulfillment, and not be left an empty shell floating atop your millions of dollars.
 But that’s me.

-Maybe it’s because in those moments I stepped outside my mind where I like to hold myself hostage in front of a non-stop reel of self-judgement, hatred and comparison.
+Maybe it’s because in those moments I stepped outside of my mind where I like to hold myself hostage in front of a non-stop reel of self-judgment, hatred, and comparison.
 Those spontaneous moments are real and vulnerable, more so than the things I agonize over sharing.